DataDog/datadog-api-client-ruby/docs/v1/SyntheticsAPI.md

 api_instance = DatadogAPIClient::V1::SyntheticsAPI.new
 public_id = 'public_id_example' # String | The public ID of the test for which to search results for. opts = {
-  from_ts: 789, # Integer | Timestamp from which to start querying results.
+  from_ts: 789, # Integer | Timestamp in milliseconds from which to start querying results.
-  to_ts: 789, # Integer | Timestamp up to which to query results.
+  to_ts: 789, # Integer | Timestamp in milliseconds up to which to query results.
   probe_dc: ['inner_example'] # Array<String> | Locations for which to query results.
 }